martyall/MIPs/MIPS/mip-0010-allow-for-unstaking.md

       |> adjust fee_payer (-amount)
       |> adjust receiver_pk amount

+  (* TODO: If you are tranitioning from Some(myself) to None, do we also reset the stake for all
+     accounts delegating to you to None?
+  *)
   | Command (Signed_command { fee_payer; fee; body = Stake_delegation { new_delegate } }) ->
       let total_stake = adjust fee_payer (-fee) in
       let old_delegate = get_delegate fee_payer in